-In the Sixth Form our students are expected to wear a classic, professional looking suit comprising of jacket with matching trousers.
+In the Sixth Form our students are expected to wear a classic, professional looking suit comprising jacket with matching trousers.

-- Jackets must be of the same material and colour as trousers. - 2.
-Suits should be dark grey, dark blue, black or brown.
-Pinstriped and checked suits in these colours is also welcome. - 3.
+- 1. Jackets must be of the same material and colour as trousers. - 2.
+Suits should be dark in either plain, pinstripe or check fabric. - 3.
 A smart shirt and tie must be worn with the suit. - 4.
-Shoes should be comfortable, appropriate, smart, formal and clean.
+Shoes should be smart, formal and clean.